eohne/WeightedStackedDID.jl/Readme.md

  * fes: Vector of additional fixed effects
  * cluster: The cluster variable (currently only supports one).
 If not supplied it is set at the level of the unitID
  * contrasts: contrasts for DummyVariables.
 Required if you included a Dummy Variable in x_vars
+ * multi_thread: Whether to use multithreading or not in building the stacks
+ * inc_sub_exp_fes :If yes includes sub-experiment-unit-id and sub-experiment-event-time fixed effects

 ## Example